vudayani/spring-mcp-examples/lunch-planner/README.md

 1. MCP Client Initialization:

-- The Spring MCP client are created to establish connections to the MCP servers (Google Maps and Slack)
+- The Spring MCP clients are created to establish connections to the MCP servers (Google Maps and Slack)

-- The MCP client queries each server to discover the available tools
+- The MCP clients query the servers to discover the available tools

 2. Function Callbacks Registration: